 The Divorce Decree as it pertains to a case involving an abusive spouse- tomorrow’s blog post topic

-We will conclude our series of blog posts on abuse and divorce by discussing some topics related to the final orders of divorce in Texas- the Final Decree of Divorce.
-In the meantime, if you have any questions regarding today’s blog post or any other topic in family law please do not hesitate to contact the attorneys with the Law Office of Bryan Fagan, PLLC.
+We will conclude our series of blog posts on abuse and divorce by discussing topics related to the final orders of divorce in Texas- the Final Decree of Divorce.
+In the meantime, if you have any questions regarding today’s blog post or any other topic in family law, please do not hesitate to contact the attorneys with the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations with one of our licensed family law attorneys six days a week.
 We can answer your questions and talk with you about the services we can provide to you and your family as clients of ours.